How to Insure a Car That Has Prior Damage

 Does your newly purchased car have a medium-sized dent or a noticeable scuff mark on it?
 Can you purchase car insurance on a car if it has some prior damage on it?
 Not everyone is a fanatic about having a pristine car.
 Sometimes a small amount of damage is tolerable, especially if your bank account is low.
 It does not necessarily mean you do not want protection in a major accident.
 Buying physical damage coverage may be possible depending on a few factors.

 Prior Damage Is Definitely Not Covered By Car Insurance

-Why Does It Matter If a Car Has Prior Physical Damage?
+Why It Matters If a Car Has Prior Physical Damage

 It all comes down to the new insurance carrier not being responsible for providing coverage for the prior damage.
 Preventing insurance fraud is definitely a priority for insurance companies.
 Insuring a vehicle against physical damage with prior damage is understandably a concern.
 A future filed claim could potentially include the prior damage.
 Insurance carriers usually associate a damaged car with a higher risk for future claims.

 What You Should Do

 For starters, take the price of the repair off of the purchase price of the car.
 Saving money on the purchase price may not provide you the cash on hand to make the repair right now.
 It is time to get your car insurance in order to protect your vehicle against future damage.

 Many preferred insurance carriers will not want to provide physical damage coverage to a vehicle with prior damage.
 (I am talking about more significant damage than a scratch or ding here.)
 Physical damage includes both comprehensive coverage and collision coverage.

 - Comprehensive Coverage: Comp is the coverage which covers claims not involving a collision.
 Sometimes, it is even referred to as "other than collision".
 If you hit a deer, experience a car fire, theft, vandalism, cracked windshield, or weather-related damage, comprehensive will pay the cost of the repairs minus your deductible.